nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/book-3-coding-assessment.md

 1. Initialize user secrets for this project, and add a secret called `CornerStoreDbConnectionString` with the connection string for a local database called `CornerStore`.
 Be sure to include you username and password for your local Postgresql `postgres` user.
 1. There is a `client` folder with a React project ready to use. run `npm install` before running `npm start` to run the project server.

+> IMPORTANT: There will be many compiler errors in the Tests project at the outset, because many of the entities that the tests rely on in the API will not exist yet (and need to be completed by you!).
+You will know that you can try `dotnet test` when those compiler errors are gone.
+This of course does not mean that all the tests will pass, but you have at least properly created all of the entities and the DbContext so that you can start writing and testing the endpoints.

 ## Entities
 Add the following classes with their properties to the `Models` folder.
 Use Data Annotations to ensure that properties that should not be nullable or ignored in the database are configured correctly.